tenox7/cfedit/README.md

 Browser based text editor for files in gcloud storage buckets.

-## Why

-- Edit files in storage buckets from anywhere even on a Chromebook
+- Edit files in storage buckets from anywhere even a Chromebook
-- No need for `gsutil` or `gcsfuse`, desktop or cloud editor apps
+- No need for `gsutil` or `gcsfuse`, specialized text editors
-- Cloud Functions are super simple, easy and cheap
-- No no need for VMs, Containers, Cloud Run, Cloud Shells/IDE
+- No need for VMs, Containers, Cloud Run, Cloud Shells/IDE
-- Dead simple implementing just enough for html textarea file editor
+- No frills, just enough for html textarea based file editor
-- Implements own authentication, no need for IAM accounts
+- No need for IAM accounts, implements own authentication

 ## Deployment